Imran4424/Machine-Learning-Models/README.md

 In supervised learning, when we have a Dataset,

-- There will be any number of independent variables which is also called input variables or features
+- There will be any number of independent variables which are also called input variables or features
 - A dependent variable which is also target or output variable

 In supervised learning datasets can be divided into two main parts